smorello87/orals/Daily_Dissertation.md

 - Nightwood
 - Isherwood

-I mean that there's a thin line between reality and fiction.
+There's a thin line between reality and fiction.
 That these stories draw from life.
 Others in this list which do not fit so nicely:
 - Jacob's Room
 - Well of Loneliness
 - K. Mansfield's short stories